SAP-samples/ui5-typescript-walkthrough/steps/36/README.md

 ### Preview

 ![](https://sdk.openui5.org/docs/topics/loiof216b131c492448d8a1df25db2b9a26d_LowRes.png "The content density is compact on desktop devices and cozy on touch-enabled devices")

 <sup>*The content density is compact on desktop devices and cozy on touch-enabled devices*</sup>

+You can access the live preview by clicking on this link: [🔗 Live Preview of Step 36](https://sap-samples.github.io/ui5-typescript-walkthrough/step-36/test/mockServer-cdn.html).

+To download the solution for this step as a zip file, just choose the link here: [📥 Download Solution for Step 36](https://sap-samples.github.io/ui5-typescript-walkthrough/ui5-typescript-walkthrough-step-36.zip).

 ***